Exploiting locality in high-dimensional factorial hidden Markov models: Numerical results

 Similar Transport for London data have be analyzed by \cite{silva2015predicting}, who developed models of numbers of trips between pairs of stations in the Underground network in order to quantify the effects of shocks such as line and station closures, and to predict traffic volumes.
 The modelling approach described by \cite{silva2015predicting}(Supporting Information) is very sophisticated, including several components such as regression of the numbers of passengers entering stations onto time, a cascade of nonparametric binomial models for the numbers of passengers inside the transport system who entered at each station and a Bayesian probabilistic flow model.
 One of many attractive features of this approach is that it avoids the computational cost of network tomography models for traffic data \citep{guimera2005worldwide,colizza2006role,newman2011structure} which is prohibitive in the context of large transport systems due to the exponential growth of problem size in the number of network links.
 Similar computational difficulties are encountered with some dynamic Bayesian network models of flow on transport networks.
 For example, \cite{hofleitner2012learning} propose a dynamic mixture model for travel times where the mixture component represents a time-varying congestion state associated with each link in the transport network.
 In principle, inference in this model can be performed using a particle filter, but as noted by \cite{woodard2017predicting}, due to high-dimensionality the cost of doing so accurately (with respect to Monte Carlo error) is very demanding.

-It is not our objective to conduct as detailed modelling exercise as in these works, but rather to establish a proof of principle that the Graph Filter and Smoother are naturally suited to the topological structure of transport networks and show promise for traffic prediction using even the very simple FHMM of Section \ref{subsec:model_spec}.
-This leaves potential for a deeper investigation of traffic modelling using FHMM's in future work.
+It is not our objective to conduct as detailed modelling exercise as in these works, but rather to establish a proof of principle that the Graph Filter and Smoother are naturally suited to the topological structure of transport networks and show promise calibrating the model by estimating parameters, and for prediction.
+This leaves potential for a deeper investigation of traffic modelling using FHMMs in future work.

-We consider 11 stations on an eastern portion of the District line: Upminster Bridge, Hornchurch, Elm Park, Dagenham East, Dagenham Heathway, Becontree, Upney, Barking, East Ham, Upton Park and Plaistow.
-Geographical locations are shown in Figure \ref{fig:londonnet}.
-Each factor $f\in\{1,\ldots,11\}$ in $\mathcal{G}$ is associated with one of these 11 stations and each $y_t^f$ is the total net inflow at station $f$, i.e. the count of passengers entering minus count of passengers exiting, in the $t$-th time window of length $10$ minutes during the hours of 4.40am to 11pm, on each of the days Monday-Friday in data set.
-On each day, two further data points associated with each station count the total net inflow during the quiet periods 12 midnight to 4.40am and 11pm to 12 midnight.

-We separated the data into a training set consisting of Monday and Tuesday and a test set consisting of Wednesday, Thursday and Friday.
-The data are shown by the blue plots in Figure \ref{fig:london2} and Figure \ref{fig:london3}, the data for Upton Park and Plaistow are omitted from the figures only for ease of presentation.

-Having associated the factors in the model of Section \ref{subsec:model_spec} with stations, each state-variable $X_t^v$ is naturally associated with a link in the train line highlighted in Figure \ref{fig:londonnet}.
-We take $\mathbb{X}=\{-1,0,1\}$, so that through the local likelihood function \eqref{eq:g^f_example}, each latent variable $X_t^v$ can have a negative, neutral or positive impact on the mean net passenger flow at the stations associated with the neighbors of $v$ in $\mathcal{G}$.
-Although we are restricting attention to only 11 out of over 300 stations in the full London Underground network, exact filtering and smoothing would be very computationally expensive since $M=12$, $L=3$ and hence the cardinality of the overall state space $\mathbb{X}^V$ is $3^{12}$.

-The EM algorithm using the Graph Smoother with $m=0$ was run on the training data set, with initial conditions:

-The results are shown in Figure \ref{fig:london1}.
-Similar results were found with other initial conditions of EM.

-To assess the performance of the Graph Smoother in-sample, we then applied it to the training data with these estimated parameter values.
-To obtain a visual representation of performance on the same numerical scale as the data, the red traces in figure \ref{fig:london2} show, with each station associated with a particular $f$, the values of: